Health and safety at work strategy

-The Health and Safety at Work Strategy sets out the Government’s vision on improving health and safety at work across New Zealand over the next 10 years.
+The strategy sets out the Government’s vision on improving health and safety at work across New Zealand from 2018 to 2028.

 - sets a clear direction for New Zealand, providing a shared vision for where we want to get to, and what we need to do to get there

 - identifies the common capability gaps and opportunities, through a set of goals and priorities that help us focus our efforts

 - supports better coordination, by providing visibility of the different roles we have and a framework to talk to each other about how we’re working towards better health and safety

 - improves measurement, through the work to build a better picture of New Zealand’s overall health and safety.

 We developed the Strategy along with WorkSafe New Zealand with a range of stakeholders.
 It is informed by research and public consultation on the draft Strategy.

 What does the Strategy mean for you?